Hague Evidence Convention: Parties

-As of 2021, there are 63 states which are parties of the Hague Evidence Convention.
-Fifty-six of the HCPIL member states are party to the Hague Evidence Convention.
+As of 2023, there are 66 states which are parties of the Hague Evidence Convention.
+60 of the HCPIL member states are party to the Hague Evidence Convention.
 In addition, six states that are not members of the HCPIL (Barbados, Colombia, Kuwait, Liechtenstein, Nicaragua and Seychelles) have joined the Hague Evidence Convention.
-Article 39 of the Hague Evidence Convention expressly permits states which were not members of the HCPIL at the time of the conclusion of the treaty to accede to the Convention.
+Article 39 of the Hague Evidence Convention expressly permits states which were not members of the HCPIL at the time of the conclusion of the treaty to accede to the convention.

 Practical operation in member states

-At least two member states authorize private lawyers to be involved in the evidence-gathering process.
+At least two member states authorise private lawyers to be involved in the evidence-gathering process.
 Under the law of the British Virgin Islands, if a witness is summoned to testify pursuant to a letter of request, a legal practitioner for any party may administer the oath to the witness.

 The availability of a private lawyer to be directly involved is even more broad under Israeli law.
 As noted above, Israel has not issued an article 23 declaration.
 Israeli law provides, pursuant to the Legal Assistance Among States Law 1998, for the possibility of the appointment of a private lawyer to oversee the process of taking evidence under the convention.
 That statute also governs the procedure for evidence-gathering in Israel in aid of foreign criminal investigations.
 As a result, even in civil matters (including Hague Evidence Convention requests), the Israeli court system usually assigns letters of request to judges in the criminal division.
 Due to that allocation, most Israeli decisions issued in connection with international evidence-gathering are stamped "closed doors," which essentially means that it is unlawful to publish the decision.

 The American Bar Association conducted a survey to receive feedback from American lawyers concerning their experience with the letter of request procedures under the Hague Evidence Convention.
 The ABA published the results of the survey in October 2003, and its Conclusions section begins as follows:

 The Hague Evidence Convention has been remarkably successful in bridging differences between the common law and civil law approaches to obtaining evidence and has significantly streamlined the procedures for compulsion of evidence from abroad.

 Obtaining evidence outside the convention

-Insofar as requests to United States courts are concerned, parties may also use the simpler discovery provision codified at 28 U.S.C. § 1782 (see Section 1782 Discovery).
+Insofar as requests to United States courts are concerned, parties may also use the simpler discovery provision codified at 28 United States Code § 1782 (see Section 1782 Discovery).

 Between states of the European Union, the convention has largely been supplanted by Council Regulation (EC) No. 1206/2001 on Cooperation Between the Courts of the Member States in the Taking of Evidence in Civil or Commercial Matters.